-- To mildly entertain us while they are being cute, and to mildly annoy us when we are grooming.
-And also a few other reasons - many of which are legit, and one weird hypothesis of mine that makes a little bit of sense.
+- Horses roll to mildly entertain us while they are being cute and to mildly annoy us when we are grooming.
+And also a few other reasons – many of which are legit, and one weird hypothesis of mine that makes a little bit of sense.

 - It feels good.
 Itches can be scratched.

 - Your horse may roll to do some natural chiropractics or relieve tension/soreness in his body.

 - Rolling can help keep bugs at bay.
 A nice layer of dirt or mud puts a layer between your horse and super irritating bugs.

 No bug on the planet could get through this mess.

 - It has been suggested that dirt and mud also create a dull coat to lessen the strength of the sun.